How to Sell Groceries on Amazon

 When it comes to selling products on Amazon, I’d bet the majority of new sellers go for the most popular categories—Home & Kitchen, Sports & Outdoors, or Toys & Games, to name a few.
 While those categories can be lucrative, they’re among the most competitive.

-A category that’s often overlooked but rising in popularity with both buyers and sellers is Grocery.
-In fact, our Consumer Trends Report shows consumers are purchasing and spending more on grocery products as of Q4 2023.
+A category that’s often looked over but rising in popularity with both buyers and sellers is Grocery.
+In fact, our Consumer Trends Report shows consumers are purchasing grocery products online 49% more frequently since the COVID-19 pandemic began.

 Here’s what you’ll learn in this guide: